How long is the mandate for Directors?

 The Board is called upon to approve the economic and financial data contained in the company's consolidated annual, half-yearly and quarterly reports and in the consolidated quarterly financial results.

-Does Eni communicate at the beginning of the year the dates of Board meetings called to approve the Company's consolidated reports (financial calendar)?
+Does Eni communicate at the beginning of the year the dates of Board meetings called to approve the Company's economic and financial data (financial calendar)?

 Yes, dates are communicated to Borsa Italiana by 30 January of each year.
-The calendar is also published on the Eni portal, in the Investors section.
+The calendar is also published on Eni’s website, in the Investors section.